 We measured F1 scores for person names detected by each software.
 F1 scores range from 0 to 100, the higher the better.
-A “hit” (true positive) means the entire name was matched exactly, beginning to end.
+A "hit" (true positive) means the entire name was matched exactly, beginning to end.
 This is the strictest metric; we specifically don't calculate success over the number of correctly predicted tokens, or even individual characters.

 In all tests our NER is among the top contenders – but keep in mind that accuracy was just one of our 5 design goals.
 For example, we "lost" a few F1 points on purpose by switching from Tensorflow to TF lite, trading accuracy for a much smaller & faster model.

 openweb dataset, PII Tools is the clear winner.
 As mentioned above